Billy the Kid

 It was then that I realized how therapeutic writing can be!
 So I kept developing more and more scenarios and characters.
 The experience was so fulfilling that I felt the need to write more and more until writing became a huge part of my life.

-Life's tribulations and a vast interest in all things Victorian inspired me to write The Whitmore House series of novels that are based on a haunted Victorian house (turned Bed & Breakfast) located in fictional Oakwood, Nebraska and the lovingly tenacious woman who falls in love with the home, its history, and its inhabitants (alive and dead).
+Life's tribulations, and a keen interest in all things Victorian, inspired me to write The Whitmore House series of novels which are based on a haunted Victorian house (turned Bed & Breakfast) located in fictional Oakwood, Nebraska.
+My main character is a lovingly tenacious woman who falls in love with the home, its history, and its inhabitants (alive and dead).
 I love my characters, and they are often in my thoughts.
 Many of my characters are based on people I once knew, and those that I wish I knew!
 The Whitmore House series is available on this site or on Amazon.com.

 The museum is one of my passions and is a perfect fit for me because I equally value freedom and equality, and both of those things are something the museum continually promotes.
 My involvement with the museum led to months of research and I wrote the History of the Mayhew and Kagi Families that we sell in the museum's gift shop.
-Years later, I did several more months of historical research, resulting in not only discovering the names of several of the escaping slaves who took refuge at the Mayhew Cabin back in 1859, but tracing their descendants forward in time until I located a living descendant.
+Years later, I did several more months of historical research.
+This effort resulted in not only uncovering names of the escaping slaves who took refuge at the Mayhew Cabin back in 1859, but I traced descendants forward in time until I located a living descendant.

 That discovery led to the writing of The Twelve.
 It is now complete and available on this site or on Amazon.com.

-I'm currently writing Book 6 in The Whitmore House romantic novel series and I'm even having cursory thoughts about #7.
-And of course, there will be happy endings.
+I'm currently writing Book 7 in The Whitmore House romantic novel series and I'm even having cursory thoughts about #8.
+And of course, there will be happy endings. . . . and more books.

+I have thankfully found myself in the "happy ending" portion of my life.
+At long last.
 In your own way, I hope you are working on your own happy ending, too.
-Life is too short to settle for less than what you want.
+Life is too short to settle for less than what you want!
 If you've found yourself struggling for your little piece of happiness, just remember that yesterday is over, it's history, it can't be changed or altered.
 Learn from your yesterdays without dwelling on missteps or on what could have been.
 Use what you've learned from your history as you journey into your future.
 Keep your thoughts positive, and if you should stumble or face adversity, turn it into a positive.
 Develop gratitude for what you already have.
 There is always something to be thankful for.
 You will see that one positive decision leads to another and then another.
 Believe in yourself, be true to yourself, and appreciate yourself.
 Forgive yourself for past mistakes because you've learned from them.
 Mistakes are a lesson, not a life sentence.
 Surround yourself with positive people who appreciate you for you.
 Each new day is a chance for a fresh start, a new beginning.
 I found this to be apt:

 "The past is the beginning of the beginning